szolotykh/ArduinoKinisi/README.md

 # ArduinoKinisi
 Arduino library for kinisi motion controller.
-This library allows to control kinisi motion controller from Arduino board via I2C interface.
+This library allows to control kinisi motion controller from Arduino board via I2C interface.\
+Discription of the motor controller commands can be find here: [Kinisi Motion Controller Commands](https://github.com/szolotykh/kinisi-motor-controller-firmware/blob/main/commands.md)\
+Follow Arduino library installation instructions to install this library manually: [Installing Libraries](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries)\
-Note: This library is not compatible with only 3.3V Arduino boards.
+*Note: This library is not compatible with only 3.3V Arduino boards.*

 ## Examples
 Below is the example of using this library to control the status LED on the kinisi motion controller: